Money for undocumented migrants in California to start going out Monday

-SAN DIEGO (Border Report) — Financial help for undocumented migrants in California is set to arrive on Monday.
+SAN DIEGO, Cal.
+(Border Report) — Financial help for undocumented migrants in California is set to arrive on Monday.

 Those who are 18 and older and can prove they have lost wages and other income due to COVID-19 are eligible to receive $500, and up to $1000 per family.
 These residents do not qualify for unemployment or federal stimulus checks.